 Sam Porter, MD is a graduate of the Hospitalist Training Program and leads the Quality Improvement Education within the HTP.
 With diverse interests ranging from leadership training to design thinking, his mission is to improve the health care experience for practitioners and patients and to train the next generation of leaders in medicine to be compassionate and revolutionary practitioners of health systems transformation.
 Dr. Porter serves as one of the Assistant Program Directors for the Hospital Training Program track.

-The Primary Care Training Program at the University of Colorado Denver is one of the pre-eminent training programs for resident physicians committed to the care of vulnerable patients while developing skills as leaders, advocates, innovators, and/or researchers.
+Welcome to the Primary Care Track of the University of Colorado at Denver Health!
+The Primary Care Track is one of the pre-eminent training programs for resident physicians committed to the care of vulnerable patients while developing skills as leaders, advocates, innovators, and/or researchers.

 Established in 1977, our program was one of the first primary care tracks in the country and we currently accept 9 residents per year.
 Our program is continually evolving to meet the needs of our graduates and patients.
 We pride ourselves on the diversity of experiences and training sites we offer, the excellence of our housestaff and faculty, and the flexibility we can offer to tailor each resident’s training to their individual needs.

 In July 2020, Denver Health became the official clinical home base for the Primary Care program.
 Similar to residents in other tracks, Primary Care residents also rotate at the Rocky Mountain Regional VA Medical Center and UCHealth University of Colorado Hospital.